naemon/naemon.github.io/documentation/developer/externalcommands/process_file.md

 #### Description:

-Directs Naemon to process all external commands that are found in the file specified by the <file_name> argument.
-If the <delete> option is non-zero, the file will be deleted once it has been processes.
-If the <delete> option is set to zero, the file is left untouched.
+Directs Naemon to process all external commands that are found in the file specified by the &lt;file_name&gt; argument.
+If the &lt;delete&gt; option is non-zero, the file will be deleted once it has been processes.
+If the &lt;delete&gt; option is set to zero, the file is left untouched.

 #### Shell Script Usage Example: